 Considerations

-During incremental synchronization from OceanBase Database V4.x, if the STORED attribute is not marked for a generated column, the column value synchronized to the destination is NULL.
+During incremental synchronization from OceanBase Database V4.x, if the STORED attribute is not marked for a generated column, the column value synchronized to the target is NULL.
 As a result, the data of this column received by the downstream system is not as expected.

 If the clocks between nodes or between the client and the server are out of synchronization, the latency may be inaccurate during incremental synchronization.